j0serobles/Word-Guess-Game/README.md

 ### Design
 The Javascript program is divided in three sections:
-GLOBALS: Contains the global variables used.
+1.GLOBALS: Contains the global variables used.
-OBJECTS: Contains the source code for two object constructors:
+2.OBJECTS: Contains the source code for two object constructors:
  * UI (User Interface)
  * Game (The actual game)
-CALLS: Contains the call to add an event listener in the document object that will execute the Game.playGame() method - Where everything starts.
+3.CALLS: Contains the call to add an event listener in the document object that will execute the Game.playGame() method - Where everything starts.

 The game goes through the following steps when played:
 1. Render the initial HTML page (load)